rohitmanral/Traffic-light-drone-data-analysis-using-Transfer-Learning/README.md

 ## Dataset

-### 1) Firstly, we have a .csv file containing all vechile ids and vechile steering's angle.
+### 1) Firstly, we have a .csv file containing all vehicle ids and vehicle steering's angle.

 ### 2) Secondly, we have all the images in a random order without any labels.